ckswilliams/modOpenREM/docs/install.rst

 Windows only - install Celery
 =============================
-For Linux users, Celery will be install automatically with OpenREM.
+For Linux users, the correct version of Celery will be install automatically with OpenREM.

 *Activate virtualenv if you are using one*